micallef25/DroneMoM/README.md

 $ echo $ROS_PACKAGE_PATH
 ```

 Ensure that the path from the echo output matches your path.
-Should be something like
+Assuming you are running ROS melodic it will look something like this

-/home/youruser/CIS565/droneMoM_ws/src:/opt/ros/melodic/share
+`/home/youruser/CIS565/droneMoM_ws/src:/opt/ros/melodic/share`

 ### Clone!

-Now you can clone this repo into the src folder of your newly crated ros workspace!
+Now you can clone this repo into the src folder of your newly crated ROS workspace!

 ### Build

-navigate to your workspace so ~/CIS565/droneMoM_ws/src
+navigate to your workspace so `~/CIS565/droneMoM_ws/src`

-and type 'catkin_make' This will build everything.
+and type `catkin_make` This will build everything.
 Ensure there are no errors.
 Report to me if there are.

 That is it!
 Now you have ROS running and can make your ROS nodes.